Sign up now for Pomme de Terre River watershed academy beginning Thursday

 Brett Arne of the Pomme de Terre River Association, and Joe Hauger of the Minnesota Pollution Control Agency, have teamed up to develop and teach a program aimed at getting citizens educated and involved with the Pomme de Terre River watershed.

-The academy is intended for landowners, citizens, outdoor sports enthusiasts, students, and anyone else interested in learning more about the Pomme de Terre River Watershed.
+The academy is intended for landowners, citizens, outdoor sports enthusiasts, students, and/or anyone else interested in learning more about the water in the Pomme de Terre River Watershed.
 One major goal is to develop a group of leaders who can help educate other watershed residents.

 There is no fee, but advance registration is necessary.
 Contact Brett Arne with the Pomme de Terre River Association at 320-589-4886 ext.
 109 or email@example.com .